Sumangala (planthopper): Description

-The main feature of the genus Sumangala is the forewing venation with the cubitus branch joining the first media branch directly, forming a very simple and narrow basal median cell.
-In most other genera of Rhotanini, there is a crossvein connecting the cubitus branch with the base of the first media branch, like in the genera Alara, Dichotropis, Levu, Rhotana and Rhotanella.
-In the two genera (Muiralevu and Saccharodite), the first media branch splits again at its base and the inner sub branch connects to the cubitus branch.
-In the genus Sumangala the first media branch does not split into 2 sub branches like in all other genera of Rhotanini and as a consequence, only 6 veins (not 7) of the cubitus-media complex reach the margin at the end of the wing.
-The latter feature is only shared by the genus Saccharodite where the cubitus branch merges with the inner sub branch of the first media branch.
+The main feature of the genus Sumangala is the forewing venation with a cubitus anterior branch joining the media most basal branch directly, forming a very simple and narrow basal median cell, see the illustrations on the left.
+In most other genera of Rhotanini, there is a crossvein connecting a cubitus anterior branch with the base of the media branch closest to its base, like in the genera Alara, Dichotropis, Levu, Rhotana and Rhotanella.
+In the two genera (Muiralevu and Saccharodite), the initial media branch splits again at its base and the inner sub-branch connects to a cubitus branch.
+In the genus Sumangala the basal media branch does not split into 2 sub branches like in all other genera of Rhotanini and as a consequence, only 6 veins (not 7) of the cubitus-media complex reach the margin at the end of the wing.
+The latter feature is only shared by the genus Saccharodite where a cubitus branch merges with the inner sub branch of the media branch closest to its base.

 Other features of the genus Sumangala include the presence of 5 costal cells on the forewings and an evenly rounded profile of the head, with the ridges on the side of the face meeting in front of the eyes.
 The rostrum usually reaches the abdomen.
 The adult hoppers are around 5 mm long from head to the tip of the wings and carry their forewings in a roof-like position when the insects are at rest.